Muhammad-AB/seecs-open-house/README.md

 6. Run the “php artisan key:generate” command to generate the encryption key for your project.
 7. Migrate and seed the database by running “php artisan migrate --seed” command.
 8. Run "php artisan serve" command to run the application.
+9. To sign in as Admin, use email "admin@example.com", and password "password".
+10. To sign in as Evaluator, use email "evaluator@example.com", and password "password".
+11. To sign in as Student, use email "student@example.com", and password "password".